rikkijprince/rikkijprince.github.io/index.md

     <div class="agents">
       <div class="agent">
         <h3>Conversation Partner AI</h3>
-        <p>You will have 10-15 minutes practice speaking daily , at the time of your choice, with an adaptive AI agent that keeps the conversation flowing, models natural English, and builds confidence without overcorrecting.</p>
+        <p>You will have 25 minutes' practice speaking daily, at the time of your choice, with an adaptive AI agent that keeps the conversation flowing, models natural English, and builds confidence without overcorrecting.</p>
       </div>
       <div class="agent">
         <h3>Language Analyst AI</h3>